Sussex Researcher School

 Target audience

-Postgraduate researchers at the late stage from any Science discipline.
+Postgraduate researchers in the early-mid stage of their research degree and from any Arts and Humanities or Social Science discipline.

 About the facilitator